krak3n/Facio/README.md

  * **-n / --name**: Your projects name.
  * **-i / --install**: If the project template includes a setup.py file this command will attempt to run `python setup.py develop` to install your new project to the python path, if you are creating a virtual environment along with your project it will install it here instead of to the root.
  * **-t / --template**: Path to a custom template, use `git+` to denote the path is to a git repository.
- * **-c / --choose_template: If you define multiple templates in the .skeletor.cfg use this flag to trigger a selection prompt instead of using the default template
+ * **-c / --choose_template**: If you define multiple templates in the .skeletor.cfg use this flag to trigger a selection prompt instead of using the default template
  * **-s / --template_settings_dir**: Custom settings directory name, see more info about this in the skeletor.cfg section.
  * **-E / --venv_create**: Create a python virtual environment for this project.
  * **-P / --venv_path**: Path to virtual environments home e.g `/home/me/.virtualenvs`.